sswastioyono18/cv/README.md

 <br> vast knowledge and experience from various sectors such as financial, e-commerce and crowdfunding_ <br>

 ## What I want to be
-<br>Looking for a tech lead or managerial role
+Looking for a tech lead or managerial role
-<br> please don't give me complex codility or complicated take home test :)
+Please don't give me complex codility or complicated take home test :)

 [Email](mailto:email.tyo@gmail.com) / [LinkedIn](https://www.linkedin.com/in/sactio-swastioyono/)